The STRAAT Museum is a spectacular museum dedicated to street art and graffiti.

 Address: NDSM-Plein 1, 1033 WC Amsterdam, Netherlands.
 Get Directions

-You can stop at the nearest ferry terminal, NDSM.
+You can stop at the nearest ferry terminal, NDSM, taking ferries F4, F5 and F7.
+From there, the museum is a 3-minute walk.

-You can find several parking lots near the attraction.
+You can find several parking garages near the attraction.

 STRAAT Museum timings